-Blake Perry\
+Blake Perry

-'n The Idea of a University, John Henry Newman champions liberal education: the "exercise of mind, of reason, Land of reflection" by which man pursues knowledge not for its usefulness toward an end but rather for its own sake.
-Newman distinguishes liberal education from "commercial education," declaring that "mercantile occupations are not liberal at all" since they require instruction utilizing knowledge for particular ends.
-Thus, business education-which trains students in subjects such as economics, accounting, and finance and is oriented toward a practical and professional end-appears irreconcilable with Newman's understanding of liberal education.
-And as the Church's seminal resource regarding higher education, The Idea of a University cannot be overlooked.
-Nonetheless, in The Vocation of the Business Leader, the Pontifical Council for Justice and Peace explicitly charges Catholic universities to take business education seriously.
+N THE IDEA OF A UNIVERSITY, JOHN HENRY NEWMAN champions liberal education: the "exercise of mind, of reason, Igand of reflection" by which man pursues knowledge not for its usefulness toward an end but rather for its own sake.
+Newman distinguishes liberal education from "commercial education," declaring that "mercantile occupations are not liberal at all" since they require instruction utilizing knowledge for particular ends.2 Thus, business education-which trains students in subjects such as economics, accounting, and finance and is oriented toward a practical and professional end-appears irreconcilable with Newman's understanding of liberal education.
+And as the Church's seminal resource regarding higher education, The Idea of a University cannot be overlooked.3 Nonetheless, in The Vocation of the Business Leader, the Pontifical Council for Justice and Peace explicitly charges Catholic universities to take business education seriously.
 4 More generally, since Leo XIII's Rerum novarum, popes and ecumenical councils have increasingly addressed business and political economy in an effort to

-\ Blake Perry is a 2023 graduate of the University of Notre Dame.
+^{} Blake Perry is a 2023 graduate of the University of Notre Dame.
 He is currently pursuing his J.D. at Notre Dame Law School.

-&lt;sup>1 John Henry Newman, The Idea of a University (University of Notre Dame Press, 1982), 80.
+1 John Henry Newman, The Idea of a University (University of Notre Dame Press, 1982), 80.

-&lt;sup>3 Frank Turner, "Newman's University and Ours," in The Idea of a University (Yale University Press, 1996), 282.
+3 Frank Turner, "Newman's University and Ours," in The Idea of a University (Yale University Press, educate the Church and broader world on commerce, implicitly endorsing such an educational objective.
+Yet can Catholic universities respond to the call to educate business professionals while adhering to Newman's conception of liberal education?

-&lt;sup>4 Kenneth Goodpaster and T. Dean Maines, "The Distinctive Vocation of Business Education in Catholic Universities," Journal of Catholic Higher Education 31, no. 2 (2012): 193-212, 194, citing Pontifical Council for Justice and Peace, The Vocation of the Business Leader (2012).
+4 Kenneth Goodpaster and T. Dean Maines, "The Distinctive Vocation of Business Education in Catholic Universities," Journal of Catholic Higher Education 31, no. 2 (2012): 193-212, 194, citing Pontifical Council for Justice and Peace, The Vocation of the Business Leader (2012).